Shopping

 Plastic control knobs

 This is the grill I recommend to most people.
 It has everything you need for a family barbecue.
 It has a large cooking area, is easy to set up and use, and most importantly, it produced the tastiest food in our last round of testing.
-Best of all, it's relatively cheap.
+Best of all, it's reasonably priced.

 What I love most about this grill is that it's unfussy and straightforward.
-Where lots of grills are marketed to 'pit bosses' and need hours of training to make a simple meal, the Spirit II is fast and easy.
-You hardly need to think while you're cooking - Ignite it and you'll have burgers and sausages ready to go in minutes.
+Where lots of grills are marketed to 'pit bosses' and require hours of training to make a simple meal, the Spirit II is fast and easy.
+You hardly need to think while you're cooking; ignite it and you'll have burgers and sausages ready to go in minutes.

 These burgers were delicious – the whole team agreed that they were the best on the test.
 They were perfectly seared and picked up a delicious char, but were still juicy on the inside.
 It was a similar story when we grilled vegetables.
 We also made an unbelievable spatchcock chicken.
 What's more, the cooking area is huge for a relatively compact grill.
 If you're smart about it, you could cook dozens of burgers without much effort.